 If you do decide to write a blog then you’re looking to put yourself into the mindset of your ideal client.
 Whether that is a particular type of person (an Engineer, a Social Media Consultant or a Writer for example) or simply a time-poor small business owner, you need to write stuff that THEY would find interesting.

 There always has to be a reason and a point to what you’re writing and that reason is to be hired.

 Case studies are a great way to show exactly what you do to help people.
-With a case study you can outline who the client was, what they were struggling with (this often explains why they hired you instead of doing it themselves), the exact steps you took to solve the problem, and what results your input had on the client and their business.
+With a case study, you can outline who the client was, what they were struggling with (this often explains why they hired you instead of doing it themselves), the exact steps you took to solve the problem, and what impact your input had on the client and their business.